-All our courses are in line with the latest government legislation and guidance including "Working Together to Safeguard Children 2015" (Groups 1,2,3,4,5,6,7 & 8), Keeping Children Safe in Education (March 2015) and are fully compliant with local Safeguarding Children Board (LSCB) requirements.
+All our courses are in line with the latest government legislation and guidance including "Working Together to Safeguard Children 2018" (Groups 1,2,3,4,5,6,7 & 8), Keeping Children Safe in Education (Sept 2019) and are fully compliant with local Safeguarding Partnerships requirements.
 They are compliant with the children's workforce development council (CWDC) induction module 6, Early Years Foundation Stage (EYFS), Section 11 of the Children Act 2004, section 175 of the Education Act 2002 and section 55 of the Borders, Citizenship, Immigration Act 2009 and the General Dental Council (GDC)

 For Orders of 10 or more please contact us for discounted prices